olsonben/cancer-not-cancer/api/README.md

 ### /images

 Add an image.
 The request must include `multipart/form-data` or the image uploading will not work, the server will responde with status code `415` if this is not set.
+The api will safely handle all requests to ensure only images (specifically images of type `png`, `jpg`, or `jpeg`) are uploaded.

 Using plain html, the form should resemble this:
 ```html